luandro/Development/README.md

 #About

-This project was born from a growing desbelief in the political and economic structure of contemporary _civilized societies_.
+This project was born from a growing disbelief in the political and economic structure of contemporary _civilized societies_.
 Ideas from economic anthropologists [Manfred Max-Neef](http://en.wikipedia.org/wiki/Manfred_Max_Neef) and [David Graeber](http://en.wikipedia.org/wiki/David_Graeber) led me to believe that alternatives that have sustained for a much longer period than our own system still exist in rural areas around the globe.
-Once in contact with such, it's impossible to neglect the affects of states and global markets in a atempt to monoculturize these socities.
-Finally this is an atempt to document these cultures during intervals os time, to critically analyze the affects of _development_ on quality of life of the people, and also to keep registered their methods of organization to serve as inspiration for economic and political reforms whithin our _civilized societies_.

 On December 2012 I began to search for communities that still had surviving forms of economic and political structures that were clearly an alternative to the _status quo_.
+Once in contact with these, it became impossible to oversee the affects that states and global markets have had in an unconscious attempt to _monoculturize_ these societies.
+Finally this is an attempt to document these cultures during long intervals of time, as a way to critically analyze the affects of _development_ on quality of life of the people; and also to keep detailed descriptions of alternative methods of organization to serve as inspiration for economic and political reforms.

 #Methodology